 Fringe spotlight is a series of articles where you can find out more about the people we work with and the charitable activities we support.
 We'll be publishing more of these over the coming months to give you a deeper insight into our work and theirs.

-The Fringe Society is the registered charity that was founded by artists to act as custodian of the Edinburgh Festival Fringe.
+The Fringe Society was founded by artists to nurture and uphold the Fringe's values of inclusivity, experimentation and imagination.
 In addition to providing services such as the Fringe box office and programme, we work with individuals and organisations in Edinburgh to make the Fringe as welcoming and inclusive as possible.

 Read spotlight stories from: